An American

 I should add that it might be good to go to Caramoan (and

-almost anywhere in the Philippines) during the dry season in December to May.
+almost anywhere in the Philippines) during the dry season from December to May.

 June to November are the typhoon months and sometimes typhoons will still come